Papotto97/APL/WebScraping/README.md

 ## Installation

-1. Install pip dependencies running `pip install -r requirements.txt`
+1. Install pip dependencies running `pip3 install -r requirements.txt`

 ## How to Use